dominant-strategies/quai-docusaurus/docs/develop/smart-contracts/opcode-additions.md

 - `isaddrinternal` - Checks if provided address is within smart contract's context
 - `etx` - Emits an external transaction from the smart contract

-Each of these opcodes serve a very specific purpose within Quai Network's VM. isaddrinternal allows smart contracts to determine whether a contract interaction can occur entirely within a single context or whether an ETX needs to occur.
+Each of these opcodes serves a very specific purpose within Quai Network's VM. isaddrinternal allows smart contracts to determine whether a contract interaction can occur entirely within a single context or whether an ETX needs to occur.
 Based on the boolean response from isaddrinternal, a smart contract can continue on as normal with a local interaction, or can emit an ETX using the etx opcode.

 ## Implementation